Zou language

-Zo (also spelled Zou and also known as Zokam) is a Northern Kuki-Chin-Mizo language originating in western Burma and spoken also in Mizoram and Manipur in northeastern India.
+Zou (also spelled Zo and also known as Zokam) is a language of the Northeastern branch of Kuki-Chin languages originating in western Burma and spoken also in Mizoram and Manipur in northeastern India.

-The name Zou is sometimes used as a cover term for the languages of all Mizo people (Zo people) i.e.Kukish and Chin peoples, especially the Zomi people.
+The name Zou is sometimes used as a cover term for the languages of all Mizo people (Zo people) i.e., Kukish and Chin peoples, especially the Zomi people.

 The term 'Zo' has been employed in many books to denote the word 'Zo', for simple reason of phonetic usage.

 The Zo themselves employ the various terms Zo, Zou, and Jo to mean their tribe.

 Phonology

 The set of 23 Zou consonantal phonemes can be established on the basis of the following minimal pairs or overlapping words.
 Besides these 23 Phonemes, 1 consonant is a borrowed phoneme (i.e. /r/), which is found only in loan words, in very rare cases (e.g. /r/ in /rəŋ/ "color").
 Along with these consonants, Zou has 7 vowels: i, e, a, ɔ, o, u, ə.